smoothstepdesign/Multisite-Language-Switcher/hooks-filters-and-actions.md

 title: Hooks, filters and actions
 ---

-The Multisite Language Switcher provides some filters and actions whose are very useful for programmers who wants to interact with the plugin from their functions and classes.
+The Multisite Language Switcher provides some filters and actions, which are very useful for programmers who want to interact with the plugin from their functions and classes.

 *Read first the [introduction](http://codex.wordpress.org/Plugin_API#Hooks.2C_Actions_and_Filters) provided by the WordPress community if you don't know what hooks are.*

 ## msls\_admin\_icon\_get\_edit\_new ##

 If you want to change the link of the admin icon in case there is no object connected then this filter is for you.
-The default is that the link points to the create new page of this object type.
+The default is that the link points to the 'create new page' of this object type.

 Example: